Breaking Through Plateaus

 Causes Of Training Plateaus

 The other possible problem if you hit a plateau could be your training.
 Your problem could be associated with overtraining, under training, or improper training intensity.
-This is why the concept of periodization is so important to your training progress.
-As with your nutrition, you need to make the appropriate adjustments as you increase or decrease in bodyweight.
+This is why the concept of progressive overload is so important to your training progress.
+As with your nutrition, you need to make the appropriate adjustments as you increase or decrease in body weight.
 You need to make a concentrated effort to progressively increase your intensity to meet your overall goals.

 This is where having a specific goal with a specific timetable is important.
 Also, as with your nutrition, you need to keep a training journal or you will not have any basis to compare against to gauge if you have indeed made progress.

 Your training style has to be conducive to your intended goal, whether that be muscle growth or strength gains.
-You can not train the same way for an extended period of time and hope for gains.
-Try to manipulate your set, repetition, and exercise order.
+You can not train using the same weight for an extended period of time and hope for gains.
+Try to add weight to the bar every other workout, no matter how small.
 Spend more time focusing on the eccentric phase of the exercise rather than the concentric phase.

-Your muscles need to be presented with new stimulus every 4-6 weeks to progress, and if you do not keep track of your training you will eventually hit a plateau.
-The bottom line is that you need to emphasize the basic exercises, train hard, train to failure, progressively lift heavier and periodically adjust your program.
+The bottom line is that you need to emphasize the basic exercises, train hard, train to failure, and progressively lift heavier weight.

 You need to assess your current program as far as your nutrition and training if you want to break through your training plateaus.
 You need to formulate specific goals, keep a training and nutritional journal, and periodically check your body composition to accurately gauge your progress, or lack thereof.
 Have the courage and foresight to change your nutritional and training program and you will blast through your plateaus.